- Cheap tickets

 |Offer||Previous price||Offer price||Saving|

-Who Should See It?The Phantom of the Opera is aimed at anyone who enjoys a romantic story and fantastic music.
-The show features beautiful sets, costumes and special effects that will have you hanging onto the edge of your seat.
-An outstanding orchestra delivers one of the most recognisable scores that will enchant audiences both young and old.
-A fresh new cast make this a 'phan-tastic' experience, be it your first time or fiftieth.
+Who Should See It?The Phantom of the Opera is perfect for those who enjoy romantic stories and gorgeous music.
+An outstanding orchestra delivers one of the most recognisable scores that will enchant audiences both young and old!

 - Christine Daae - the ingénue of the Paris Opera, who is picked out of the corps de ballet to become an opera star.
 After taking lessons from her 'Angel of Music', she falls in love with this mysterious figure, thinking it is a guardian sent by her dead father.
 Once the Phantom's identity is discovered, she and Raoul try to escape, although she becomes absorbed by the Phantom's spell.